 While not a preventive tool, detection is a part of stay ahead of the malware problem.
 Be mindful of scanners that are not live, here are two that can prove to be helpful for you:

 It’s also important to note the various blacklist entities out there, not all are the same, here are a few:

-If you’re feeling a bit cheeky and want to have a go at some cleaning be sure to leverage some of our Tips & Tricks to help you get started.
+If you’re feeling a bit cheeky and want to have a go at some cleaning, be sure to leverage some of our Tips & Tricks to help you get started.
 But if you find yourself needing professional help, remember to make sure you have everything you need to effectively engage and get the problem addressed.

-Thanks for stopping by and if you have any questions please leave us comments or send us a note at email@example.com.
+If you have any questions please leave us comments or send us a note at email@example.com.